gkjt/core/terms.md

   \____|____/|_____|_|_.__/
 ```

-## Terms and Conditions - V1.0
+## Terms and Conditions - V0.2

+Last edited on: **25th August 2017**

 Welcome to CSLib!
 We are a student-run society providing extra-curricular computing services, and allowing students to get first-hand experience with enterprise hardware and software.

-In order to allow everyone to have fun and learn together with minimal disruption, these terms serve explain what is considered 'fair use' of our infrastructure and services, so that everyone can get something out of it.
+In order to allow everyone to have fun and learn together with minimal disruption, these terms serve to explain what is considered 'fair use' of our infrastructure and services, so that everyone can get something out of it.

 ### Obvious Things